 4. Who Are You Going to Approach?

 Write a list of agencies you want to approach and reasons why so you can truly understand and think why plus put it in your submission.
-Take a look at their clients already in their books to see if there is already someone with your look.
+Take a look at the clients already in their books to see if there is already someone with your look.
 Most agencies won’t have more than one person with similar looks or that go for the same roles because they want to show casting directors only one person they believe in.
 After sorting through that list, order them from one (highest wish/dream) to however many you have with the last number being the last one you want to sign with.
 Aim high but be realistic.
 Start applying with three or four choices then if you don’t hear back in a few weeks, slowly make your way down that list.

 5. Is Your Email Professional?

 No matter what, make sure you write a professional email to whoever you’re submitting to.
 This means sounding professional, not desperate, and having no grammar or spelling mistakes.
 Triple check everything.
 You only get one chance at a first impression.
 If you know who runs the agency or management or are approaching a certain person within the company, find their email on IMDB Pro and email directly to them, using their name.
 Tell them why’d you be a good client and why you want to sign with them.
 List any awards you’ve won or notable projects you’ve been in and what makes you different from the clients they already have.
 Is there anything special about you that you can include?
 If so, include it.
 Make sure to attach your headshot, resume, and a link to your showreel.
 Don’t follow up if you haven’t heard back within a month, just understand it wasn’t a perfect fit and move on.
 Someone will believe in you.
 P.S. it helps if you have a recommendation or a professional in the industry that can send emails to agents they know!

 And that’s it!
 My top questions to ask yourself before submitting.
 Hope this helps and don’t forget to subscribe!
 Good luck and see you next time!